 The Board, through the NC will consider the female representation when a vacancy arises.
-However, the appointment of a new Board member will not be guided solely by gender but will take into account the skills, experience, expertise, character, time commitment, integrity and other qualities in meeting the needs of the Company.
+However, the appointment of a new Board member and senior management will not be guided solely by gender but will take into account the skills, experience, expertise, character, time commitment, integrity and other qualities in meeting the needs of the Company.